Forex Risk Management

 So why are we talking about correlations?

 Imagine you trade 0.5% per trade.
 You got your entry on pair X and you are happily waiting for the trade to develop.
 However, another entry appears on pair Y which is strongly correlated to pair X. If you trade this one as well, you are going to double the exposure.
 In essence, you will be trading pair X with 1% instead of 0.5 %.
-A very common behaviour in the GBP pairs for example.
+Very common behaviour in the GBP pairs for example.
 Usually, they form the same structures and the same setups.
 Keep that in mind next time you are planning to open multiple trades simultaneously.
 Don’t overexpose yourself to the same currency/instrument in different variations.
 It might turn sweet if you are right, but if you are wrong – it will turn very bitter.

 For more Forex education, see our popular pages: